hivesolutions/appier/doc/configuration.md

 # Configuration

 Appier can be configured through environment variables.
 The following would configure the logger to print only messages whose level is "critical" or above:

 ```bash
 LEVEL=INFO python hello_world.py
 ```

-The following are all the available configuration variables:
+The following are all the available settings:

 * `LEVEL` (`str`) - Defines the level of verbodity for the loggers (eg: `DEBUG`)
-* `FILE_LOG` (`bool`) - Enables the rotating file based logging (eg: `/var/log/name.log`, `/var/log/name.err`)
+* `FILE_LOG` (`bool`) - Enables the rotating file based logging (eg: `/var/log/name.log`,
+`/var/log/name.err`)
 * `LOGGING` (`list`) - Defines a sequence of logging handlers configuration to be loaded (eg: 'complex' example project)
 * `SERVER` (`str`) - The server that will host the app (eg: `netius`)
 * `SMTP_HOST` (`str`) - The host where an SMTP server is running.
 * `SMTP_PORT` (`int`) - The port where an SMTP server is listening (default: 25).
 * `SMTP_USER` (`str`) - The username used to authenticate with the SMTP server.
 * `SMTP_PASSWORD` (`str`) - The password used to authenticate with the SMTP server.
 * `SMTP_STARTTLS` (`bool`) - Flag used to tell the server that the client supports Transport Layer Security (default: True).

-The configuration can also be provided by creating an `appier.json` in the root of your project directory:
+The configuration can also be provided by creating an `appier.json` file in the root of your project directory:

 ```json
 {